 “¡Sí, se puede!”
 (Yes, you can!)

 It is never too early to instill the importance of a good education and staying in school to reach their dreams and goals.
-It is important to let students know early in their education that college can be a realistic part of their future – that college is for everyone and the path to future success!
+It is important to let students know early in their education that college can be a realistic part of their future.
+College is for everyone and the path to future success!

 How can I Help?